techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/content-camera.md

 Once the camera is installed in the room, set it up on that room's Microsoft Teams Rooms console:

 1. Navigate to the Teams Admin Settings page on your Microsoft Teams Rooms on Android device.
 The steps for this will differ depending on the device.
 1. Select Devices, then Content Camera.
-Select the content camera using the drop down menu.
+Select the content camera using the drop-down menu.
 1. (Optional) If the camera was installed upside down because the camera was mounted from the ceiling, check the **Rotate 180°** option.
 1. Tap away from the dialog to save the settings.